Vishal73040/BotBrowser/patches/README.md

 ---

-## ⚠️ DISCLAIMER
+## ⚠️ ACADEMIC USE DISCLAIMER

-The code snippets and patches provided here are for **demonstration purposes only**.
+The code snippets and patches provided here are for **academic study and security analysis purposes only**.
+They are intended solely for **authorized testing environments** that comply with all applicable laws, regulations, and institutional policies.
 They come **as-is**, without any warranty-explicit or implied.
 BotBrowser and its authors are **not responsible** for any misuse, data loss, or legal claims arising from the application of these examples.

+**Any use outside of authorized academic study, security analysis, or compatibility testing is strictly prohibited.** These patch examples are simplified and illustrative; they do not represent functional bypasses of production systems.
 Unauthorized distribution or modification of our private core beyond this showcase is strictly prohibited.